 Arco di Costantino

 Rome’s great gladiatorial arena is the most thrilling of the city's ancient sights.
-Originally known as the Flavian Amphitheatre, the...
+Inaugurated in AD 80, the 50,000-seat Colosseum,...

 Arco di Tito

 Said to be the inspiration for the Arc de Triomphe in Paris, the well-preserved Arch of Titus was built in AD 81 to celebrate Vespasian...

 On warm evenings, with lively crowds on the street and the Colosseum as a backdrop, there are few finer places to sip than this...

 On the western side of the Colosseum, this monumental triple arch was built in AD 315 to celebrate the emperor Constantine's victory over his rival Maxentius at the Battle of the Milvian Bridge (AD 312).
 Rising to a height of 25m, it's the largest of Rome's surviving triumphal arches.